Top

 Patients trust their doctors to provide the best quality of care possible, especially when it comes to accurate and timely diagnoses of life-threatening diseases and health conditions.
 Misdiagnoses of patients can lead to serious injuries, illnesses, or even death.
 They can lead to unnecessary procedures or delayed treatments that patients may have needed to successfully recover.

-What Is a Misdiagnosis?
+What Is a Medical Misdiagnosis?

 Advanced technology and medical treatments have made certain diseases that were once life-threatening treatable.
 When doctors misdiagnose patients, their negligence can lead to unnecessary procedures and medications for the wrong conditions, while delaying the life-saving treatment that the patient really needs to fight back against their disease.